Mason & Dixon: Two: America

-After several months of surveying, Mason & Dixon return to Newark.
+After several months of surveying, Mason and Dixon return to Newark.
 They retrieve their correspondence from the previous months and Mason learns that Maskelyne has been appointed Astronomer Royal, replacing Mason's departed mentor, James Bradley.
 In typical fashion, Dixon consoles Mason who, despite his common background, had hoped his association with Bradley and the work done on the Transit might make him a candidate for the post.